jupyter/papyri/Readme.md

 ## dev install

 You may need to get a modified version of numpydoc depending on the stage of development.
+You will need [pip > 21.3](https://pip.pypa.io/en/stable/news/#v21-3-1) if you want to make editable installs

 ```
 # clone this repo